PARVATI-UNITN/PYTHON-10dni/README.md

 Interview Program

 Bubble Sort: The program first asks the user how many elements they want to sort.
 It then prompts the user to enter each element one by one.
 Then the program sorts the list using the Bubble Sort algorithm.
 Bubble Sort works by repeatedly stepping through the list, comparing adjacent elements, and swapping them if they are in the wrong order.
 This process repeats until the list is sorted.
 The outer loop runs num times to ensure all elements are sorted.
 The inner loop runs from the start of the list to the second-last element (num - 1), comparing each element with the next one.
 If an element is greater than the next one, they are swapped and finally, the sorted list is printed.

 8- 08dni:

+This code calculates the volume of a cube based on user input.
+It first prompts the user to enter the length of a side of the cube using the `input()` function, which captures the value as a string.
+The `float()` function then converts this input to a floating-point number for precision.
+The volume of the cube is calculated by raising the side length to the power of 3 using the `**` operator.
+Finally, the result is printed to the console with the message 'Volume of cube is', followed by the calculated volume.

 9- 09dni:

+This code calculates the simple interest based on user-provided values for the principal amount, number of years, and rate of interest.
+It first prompts the user to input the principal amount (`p`), the number of years
+(`n`), and the rate of interest (`r`).
+The principal and number of years are converted to floating-point numbers using `float()` for precision, while the rate of interest is converted to an integer using `int()`.
+The simple interest is then calculated using the formula  SI = P × R × T / 100.
+Finally, the calculated simple interest (`si`) is printed to the console with the message 'Simple Interest is'.

 10- 10dni: